FlorinAndrei/nsphere/README.md

 # nsphere

-In 2 dimensions (N = 2), consider the unity square (1 x 1 size).
+In 2 dimensions (N = 2), consider the unit square (1 x 1 size).
 In it, inscribe a circle.
 What is the ratio between the area of the circle and the area of the square?

 ![empty slice](/images/empty_slice.png)

-In 3 dimensions (N = 3), consider the unity cube (1 x 1 x 1).
+In 3 dimensions (N = 3), consider the unit cube (1 x 1 x 1).
 In it, inscribe a sphere.
 What is the ratio between the volume of the sphere and the volume of the cube?

 What happens when N = 4?
 N = 5?
 Or when N is arbitrarily large?